 A lot of people make caramel with other things like water, corn syrup or more.
 But, we use the original method of dry burning the sugar to create actual caramel.
 That is why I call it a “true” caramel.
 While other recipes (especially ones that are labeled as “fast” or “easy”) just mimic a caramel flavor, instead of actually making a true caramel.
 I believe that this is a huge difference and part of what makes are Caramel Sauce so delicious!

-This is perfect for dipping apples in, drizzling over ice cream, putting a drop in your coffee or hot chocolate or you can also put it in and on cakes and cookies (like we do every day here at the bake shop!)
-We always have Caramel Sauce on hand at all times.
+This homemade Caramel Sauce is perfect for dipping apples in, drizzling over ice cream, putting a drop in your coffee or hot chocolate or you can also put it in and on cakes and cookies (like we do every day here at the bake shop!)
+I always have Caramel Sauce on hand in my house at all times.

 454 grams (2 cups) organic cane sugar